 Patient satisfaction following a total hip replacement is high.
 The symptoms of arthritis are reduced (or eliminated) and the patient is able to return to a normal, fully functional life.
 Some restrictions may be put in place, but that’s a decision that’s made by the operating surgeon.

 Contacting an Orthopedic Surgeon

 Orthopedic surgeons are the only medical professionals who have been trained to perform total hip replacements.
 If you can relate to the information in this post, please give us a call to arrange an appointment with one of our specialists.
 They will evaluate your hip and come up with a treatment plan that’s right for you.
 You’ll be on the road to recovery and can look forward to living a long and happy life.

 High Mountain Orthopedics specializes in Joint Replacement Procedures and is New Jersey’s leading joint replacement experts.
 Dr. William Matarese Dr. Tony Wanich and Dr. Sherwin Su have over 25 years of combined and utilizes the latest advancements in Minimally Invasive and Arthroscopic procedures to expedite the healing process.
 We are also one of the only practices in New Jersey utilizing advanced Makoplasty procedures for joint replacement.
 If you are considering a hip replacement – contact our offices today!
-We have locations in Wayne, Clifton and Englewood, NJ.
+We have locations in Wayne, Paramus and Englewood, NJ.